 How many bubbles are in a bar of soap?
 Name all sixty-six judges in the state of Alabama.

 These “tests” were forced on African Americans to prevent them from voting prior to the Voting Rights Act.

 In 2008, at age one hundred, Lillian Allen campaigned for Barack Obama.
-Her efforts to bring in voters also portrays the symbolic struggle for voting rights that African Americans had to overcome: slavery, poll tax, ridiculous and impossible trivia tests, angry mobs, KKK threats, and police violence. [advanced picture book, ages 5 and up]
+Her efforts to bring in voters also portray the symbolic struggle for voting rights that African Americans had to overcome: slavery, poll tax, ridiculous and impossible trivia tests, angry mobs, KKK threats, and police violence. [advanced picture book, ages 5 and up]

 This book is in commemoration of the fiftieth anniversary of the Voting Rights Act.
-In 2014, the Supreme Court struck down a key provision of the Voting Rights Act of 1065, allowing states to create “voter ID laws” which require all citizens to present a state-issued ID when voting, even though this is a financial obstacle for the poor and elderly to obtain.
+In 2014, the Supreme Court struck down a key provision of the Voting Rights Act of 1065, allowing states to create “voter ID laws” that require all citizens to present a state-issued ID when voting, even though this is a financial obstacle for the poor and elderly to obtain.